Rob Sale: Arizona State

 Sale joined the coaching staff at Arizona State in 2017 as their offensive line coach and running game coordinator, working under Sun Devils offensive coordinator Billy Napier, who he met when they were offensive analysts at Alabama.

 Louisiana

 When Napier was named the head coach at Louisiana in 2017, Sale followed him to Lafayette to be the Ragin' Cajuns offensive coordinator and offensive line coach.

 New York Giants

 On March 10, 2021, Sale was hired by the New York Giants as their offensive line coach under head coach Joe Judge.
+However, the Giants had an abysmal season, going 4-13 with the worst blocking unit in the NFL.

 Florida

 On January 11, 2022, Sale was hired by Florida as their offensive coordinator and offensive line coach under head coach Billy Napier.

 Personal life

 Born in Monroe, Louisiana, Sale's family has owned a store since 1946, and has sold LSU items since 2000.
 Sale and his wife Amanda have two sons, Tripp and Briggs.